The initial tattoo removal consultation is an important moment for every patient and every practice.

 Laser tattoo removal typically does involve some level of pain.
 That said, many say that it hurts less than they expected.

-When discussing pain with patients, it's important to share with them that there is some level of discomfort, but that they can manage it.
+When discussing pain with patients, it's important to share that while they may experience some level of discomfort, the pain is relatively manageable and tolerable.
 It may take some tough love to encourage patients concerned about sensitivity.

 The vast majority of tattoo removal providers offer some form of soothing to the skin during the treatment.
 Offering skin numbing during the procedure allows your practice to stay competitive, provide better patient care, and have higher patient satisfaction.